fracpete/frankenpower/README.md

   -i INPUT_DIR, --input_dir INPUT_DIR
                         The directory with the downloaded, raw CSV files.
                         (default: None)
-  -o OUTPUT_DIR, --output_dir OUTPUT_DIR
-                        The directory to store the cleaned up CSV files in.
-                        (default: None)
+  -o OUTPUT, --output OUTPUT
-  -v, --verbose         whether to output logging information (default: False) -d, --debug           whether to output debugging information (default:
+                        The directory or file to store the cleaned up CSV files in; using an output file will combine all input files into one. (default: None) -v, --verbose         whether to output logging information (default: False) -d, --debug           whether to output debugging information (default:
                         False)